Time Zones in China

 How to Check Time in China

-Export and share the schedule: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful when sending a confirmed meeting slot to a sourcing team in Guangzhou, a headquarters contact in Beijing, and an overseas buyer so each person receives the same time block in their own calendar workflow.
+Export and share the schedule: After selecting a time range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This makes it easy to send a confirmed meeting slot to a supplier in Shanghai, a client in London, and a logistics partner in Dubai so each person receives the same appointment in their own local time.

 Time Zones in China

-China uses 2 time zones on this page: Asia/Shanghai (UTC+8) and Asia/Urumqi (UTC+6).
-The best-known and most widely used zone is Asia/Shanghai, which covers major cities including Shanghai, Beijing, Shenzhen, Guangzhou, Chengdu, Tianjin, Wuhan, Xi’an, Nanjing, and Hangzhou.
+China uses 2 time zones on this page: Asia/Shanghai (UTC+8 all year) and Asia/Urumqi (UTC+6 all year).
+The main commercial and population centers, including Shanghai, Beijing, Shenzhen, Guangzhou, Chengdu, Tianjin, Wuhan, Xi’an, Nanjing, and Hangzhou, use Asia/Shanghai, which stays on UTC+8 throughout the year.

 China Country Details

 China is a country in Asia with its capital in Beijing.
-It has a population of 1,411,778,724 and a land area of 9,596,960 km², making time coordination especially important across a very large geographic area and multiple regional business centers.
+It has a population of 1,411,778,724 and a land area of 9,596,960 km², making it one of the world’s largest countries both in population and geographic scale, which helps explain why time coordination across regions can be operationally important.

-China’s dialing code is +86, which is the country code used for international calls into Chinese landlines and mobile numbers.
-Its languages include zh-CN, yue, wuu, dta, ug, za, which is useful context for customer support planning, localization work, and multilingual operations across different provinces and regions.
+China’s dialing code is +86, which is the country code used for international calls into Chinese cities and regions.
+The languages listed here are zh-CN, yue, wuu, dta, ug, za, reflecting the country’s linguistic diversity across major population and cultural regions.

 Daylight Saving Time in China